sillss1/pokerpal/README.md

 ---

-## 🛠️ Initial Setup (First-time use)
+## 🛠️ Initial Setup & Deployment

-To use PokerPal, you need to connect it to your own Firebase project.
-This is a one-time setup.
+To use PokerPal, you need to connect it to your own Firebase project and deploy it.
+This setup ensures that your data is private and secure.
+The recommended way to deploy is with Vercel.

 ### 1. Create a Firebase Project